mxzhang97/mxzhang97.github.io/_posts/2025-9-5-Quad_Project.md

 #### Athleticism & Learned Bias

-Next, we evaluate the policy on specialized drills where the ball is thrown continously (after a catch/miss event).
+Next, we evaluate the policy on specialized drills where the ball is thrown continuously (after a catch/miss event).
 We also note a behavioral artifact induced by our learning environment.

 *   **Fig 2 (Ego-centric Drills):** When drills are performed in an ego-centric frame (throws are sampled relative to the robot's current orientation), the policy exhibits healthy learning progression across the curriculum stages.
 *   **Fig 3 (World-frame Drills):** However, when the *same drills* are performed in a world-frame (throws are fixed, regardless of robot orientation), we see a significant performance drop, in particular for the "left box drill."